cjcrosley/virtual-futures-project/README.md

 # A Fractal Community
-### Building a Flexibile Model for Urban Visioning in Grasshopper
+### Building a Flexibile Model for Urban Visioning
 ---

 ### Overview

 The goal of this model is to use the visual language of 3-D modeling to design and illustrate alternate future scenarios and interventions for social, economic, and environmental transformations.
-All while still maintaining the flexibility and data manipulation enabled by grasshopper.
-As a result, explorations that would traditionally take days to model and evaluate can be done in minutes.
+Traditional modeling techniques would require hours or days to model and evaluate each iteration in the design process.
+By using Grasshopper for Rhino, these iterations take minutes and evaluation and analysis can become an integral part of the design process.

+Grasshopper also provides the ability to access and manipulate data in a way that would be impossible traditionally.
+For example, Grasshopper can be used to calculate the required height of each building in the community given a target density and a priority weight for each urban block.
+This would be impossible to do by hand and would require iteration and subjective guesswork to come close.
+The task takes less than 1 second in Grasshopper.

 ### Outline